Home Equity Loan Calculator

 Practical Tips

-- Home equity loan interest may be tax-deductible if the funds are used to buy, build, or substantially improve your home.
+• Home equity loan interest may be tax-deductible if the funds are used to buy, build, or substantially improve your home.
+Taking the time to follow this practice consistently produces noticeably better results compared to skipping it, even though it requires a modest additional investment of time or effort.

-- Compare a home equity loan vs. HELOC: fixed rate and lump sum vs. variable rate and flexible draws.
+• Compare a home equity loan vs. HELOC: fixed rate and lump sum vs. variable rate and flexible draws.
+Document each option with its specific features and total costs side-by-side to make an objective comparison rather than relying on memory or sales presentations.

-- Your home is collateral — defaulting on a home equity loan can lead to foreclosure.
+• Your home is collateral — defaulting on a home equity loan can lead to foreclosure.
+Taking the time to follow this practice consistently produces noticeably better results compared to skipping it, even though it requires a modest additional investment of time or effort.

 Frequently Asked Questions